fpgasystems/hacc/cli/docs/sgutil-build-hip.md

 <code>-h, --help <string></code>
 <p>
-  &nbsp; &nbsp; Help to build a binary.
+  &nbsp; &nbsp; Help to use this command.
 </p>

 ### Examples